rmsouza/zimbra-immail/README.md

 6. Make sure Zimlet is active for users.

 ## LDAP Integration
-In order to keep sincronized the user data in both plataforms Zimbra and imMail, the LDAP data should be configured on imMail.
+In order to keep synchronized the user data in both platforms,  Zimbra and imMail, the LDAP data should be configured on imMail.

 1. Go to www.immail.com.br;

-2. Whether the domain that you want to configure already has an admin account in imMail, log in, otherwise, create a new account (the first account created for each domain, always will be the user admin);
+2. If the domain that you want to configure already has an admin account in imMail, log in.
+Otherwise create a new account (the first account created for each domain always will be the user admin);

 3. Click the menu button on the top side of the screen and choose the "Manage Domain" option;

-4. Go to AD/LDAP integration tab and fill the LDAP data.
-See the example below
+4. Go to AD/LDAP integration tab and fill in the LDAP data.
+See the example below:

 ![image](https://user-images.githubusercontent.com/279535/55256223-ef692a80-5232-11e9-9de1-b6f989825077.png)

-> Note that you might create an LDAP search filter however you want, but, if you provide "Base" and "Filter" data as the picture above, you'll already be able to import all users from the current domain
+> Note that you might create an LDAP search filter.
+If you provide "Base" and "Filter" data, as the picture below, you'll be able to import all users from the current domain.

 5. Click on "Save";